 In Alabama, persons who have completed a sentence for a felony conviction can file an application to request a pardon from the Board of Pardons and Parole in order to restore their right to vote.
 In 2003, Act 2003-415 streamlined the process for application by allowing eligible persons convicted of a non-violent offense to apply for a Certificate of Eligibility to Register to Vote immediately upon completion of sentence.
 The Board is required to issue a Certificate within 50 days of application, or to issue an explanation for denial within 45 days.
 In 2004, approximately 2,000 restorations were granted and by 2005 this number increased to 3,589 restorations.
-Demand for restoration certificates continues to rise, and five years after expansion, the Board of Pardons and Parole remains overwhelmed.
-One survey indicated that 82% of applications within a given month are not reviewed within the statutorily prescribed timeframe.
+As of September 2010, approximately 7,700 persons had their voting rights restored.

-Disenfranchised Populations: Prison Probation Parole Post-Sentence (certain offenses) Total Disenfranchisement (2004): 250,0461 Rate: 7.37% African American Disenfranchisement: 124,398 Rate: 15.3%
+Post-Sentence (certain offenses) Total Disenfranchisement (2004): 250,0461

-1 All state estimates from Jeff Manza and Chris Uggen, Locked Out: Felon Disenfranchisement and American Democracy, Oxford University Press, 2006, at 248-253.
+&lt;sup>1 All state estimates from Jeff Manza and Chris Uggen, Locked Out: Felon Disenfranchisement and American Democracy, Oxford University Press, 2006, at 248-253.